krishna426426/ACI_Infrastructure_as_Code/module2.md

 -rw-r--r--.
 1 root root 190 Oct 13 19:11 variable.tf
 ```

 Step 7: Login to the APIC to validate your new Tenant has been created.
 Open the chrome browser from the toolbar in the workstation.
-Enter** https://198.18.133.200 and login with admin/C1sco12345**.
+Enter **https://198.18.133.200 and login with admin/C1sco12345**

 Step 8: You can Bypass the Begin First Time Setup screen by clicking on **Begin First Time Setup. **